rebekahaung/pong/README.md

 # Pong SDL2 Game

 This is a custom implementation of the classic Pong game built with C++ and SDL2/SDL_ttf.
-The game includes a welcome screen, player mode selection, AI difficulty levels, a countdown, pause/resume functionality, and a clickable restart button.

 ## Features